Visionary Archetype Overview

 The Visionary Archetype

-People with a strong Visionary profile spot opportunities where others see barriers.
-They approach challenges with curiosity, translating obstacles into possibilities that spark movement and fresh perspectives.
-Quick to connect ideas, Visionaries think in patterns and leaps that reveal possibilities before others can see them.
+People with a strong Visionary profile tend to identify openings where others see constraint.
+They approach challenges with curiosity, reframing obstacles into directional possibilities that create momentum.
+Quick to connect disparate signals, Visionaries think in patterns and leaps that anticipate shifts before they are widely recognized.

 • Imaginative